mb0/xelf-go/doc/dyn.md

 custom sugar has a spec lookup problem as well, because much of the interesting types already match the mut spec.

-In practice the core sugar specs are only good if a consistent part of all dialects.
-I decided that dyn and syntax sugar in general, should either be a reliable or completely dropped.
+In practice the core sugar specs are only good if they are a consistent part of all dialects.
+I decided that dyn (and syntax sugar in general) should either be a reliable or completely dropped.
 The implicit behaviour change would be hard to keep in mind and the code would be too involved, to justify the cost of that feature.
 That means the dyn behaviour should not change during program resolution in any way.

 The most essential feature that dyn provides is late binding spec and the typ sugar, values of these two types should not be mutated.
 All other values can however be mutated.
 So, provided we add an